 EVENTS AND ALLIANCES

 American Idol®Live!
-Tour 2014 Partners with MRA
+Tour Partners With MRA

 OUTREACH AND VISIBILITY

-New Survivor Story Added to MRA Website
+New Ally Story and Survivor Story Added to MRA's Website

 MELANOMA RESEARCH ALLIANCE FOUNDATION (Melanoma Research Alliance; MRA) is a GuideStar Exchange Gold Participant Want to learn more about the GuideStar Exchange?